mlavi/calmbootcamp/udacity/hce/2/outline.md

       a.
 Review answer
   - LAB/SIMULATION: create your first Calm (not PC) project.
     - Simulation is safer versus pre-create $STUDENTID-C2L2-demo project with $STUDENTID as a Project Admin to configure remaining properties.
       a.
 Create project \$STUDENTID-project
       b.
 Add yourself as a project administrator
       c.
 Add AHV cluster, do not use quotas.
       d.
 Save and confirm your project
       e.
 Review exercise: you created a project for governance
   - Concept: Calm Projects, part 2
       a.
 Provider Quotas
       b.
 Environments
         - Add SSH credential: superuser, upload your SSH passphraseless private key
           - L2 reuse your SSH key from your workspace
         - Add Nutanix tab, skip Windows, turn down Linux VM config:
         - Keep name, 1/1/1
         - cloud-init with @@{superuser.publickey}@@ and @@{INSTANCE_PUBLIC_KEY}@@
           - These are Calm macros, we'll discuss in detail later in the lesson.
         - Disk, clone from img service, CentOS 7 (preloaded on cluster), bootable
         - NIC 1: VLAN, Dynamic IP
         - Check login with superuser credential
         - Save
-  - LAB/SIMULATION: Configure a project environment for a basic Linux VM with cloud-init and SSH key credentials
+  - (L2E2?
+COMBINED WITH PREVIOUS SESSION?)
+LAB/SIMULATION: Configure a project environment for a basic Linux VM with cloud-init and SSH key credentials
   - Concept: Nutanix Marketplace
       - Blueprint Publishing workflow
       - Self service: Nutanix Marketplace
       - Demo video: Project summary of my cluster
-  - LAB/EXERCISE: publish a marketplace blueprint to a student project, launch blueprint, audit application, delete application
+  - (L2E3?
+COMBINED WITH PREVIOUS SESSION?)
+LAB/EXERCISE: publish a marketplace blueprint to a student project, launch blueprint, audit application, delete application
   - *Concept: Best practices for Blueprint standards:
     - Reference: PracDev Template - Nutanix Calm Design.docx ask Stephane.B and Jesse Gonzalez for permission to quote or reference!
     - Review that we introduce macro pill sooner
     - Parcel out to each section: credential*
   - Concept: Review lesson learnings:
       - Calm overview, governance, self-service life cycle management of an existing blueprint with auditing

 3. Lesson 3: Create and publish your first Calm single-VM blueprint to achieve self-service VM IaaS
   - Concept: Learning objectives: